 Pacific Lutheran University welcomes applications from students who exhibit capacities for success at the graduate level.
 Applicants must present evidence of scholastic ability and demonstrate qualities of good character in order to be accepted for admission.
-The dean of graduate studies reserves the right to admit, deny or withdraw admission for any applicant/student based on an individual's meeting these criteria.
-Admission decisions are made by the dean of graduate studies upon recommendation of the associate dean and the person responsible for graduate admission in each academic unit.
+PLU reserves the right to admit, deny or withdraw admission for any applicant/student based on an individual's meeting these criteria.
+Admission decisions are made by the academic units in which the programs are located, and the decision may include consultation with the associate dean of graduate studies.
+The communication of the admission decision is made by the Office of Admission.
 Applications for admission are evaluated without regard to race, color, creed, religion, gender, national origin, age, mental or physical disability, marital status, or sexual orientation.